EDUCBA Logo

 Introduction to WordPress Google Analytics

 WordPress Google Analytics is used to enhance your website improvement.
-It helps to gather details that you require to increase the user experience and helps to enhance the conversions on WordPress Website.
-Google Analytics includes the features like collecting the data, analyzing, integrating, monitoring, reporting, and visualizing with other applications.
-Those features help user to recognize trends and patterns in how visitors engage with their websites.
+It helps to gather the details you require to increase the user experience and helps to enhance the conversions on WordPress Website.
+Google Analytics includes the features like collecting data, analyzing, integrating, monitoring, reporting, and visualizing with other applications.
+Those features help users recognize trends and patterns in how visitors engage with their websites.

 Key Takeaways